airhorns/muffin/Readme.md

 Compiles a CoffeeScript file at `source` to JavaScript at `target`.
 Accepts `bare` as an option, which if true excludes the default closure around the generated JavaScript. `bare` is false by default and it's recommended it remains that way.

+    muffin.compileScript(source, target, options = {})

+Compiles a set of CoffeeScript files with a root at `source` to JavaScript at `target`.
+This uses the `[snockets](https://github.com/TrevorBurnham/snockets)` library which allows you to specify dependencies among files using the `#= require otherfile` syntax.
+See the [snockets documentation](https://github.com/TrevorBurnham/snockets) for more information.

     muffin.minifyScript(source, options = {})

-Minifies a JavaScript file at `source` into a `min.js` file in the same directory using (Uglify.js)[https://github.com/mishoo/UglifyJS].
+Minifies a JavaScript file at `source` into a `min.js` file in the same directory using [Uglify.js](https://github.com/mishoo/UglifyJS).

     muffin.statFiles(files, options = {})